The Mayor of Preston

 The Mayoral chains

-When attending official appointments, the Mayor wears the Mayoral chains which were designed by Alfred Gilbert A.R.A and under went various modifications from the original model and was finally presented to the then Mayor, James Burrow, on 3 November, 1888.
+When the Mayor attending official appointments, they wear the Mayoral chains.
+These chains were designed by Alfred Gilbert A.R.A and underwent various modifications from the original model.

 The mayoral chains and badge are an important tradition, having been commissioned to celebrate Queen Victoria's Jubilee in 1887 at a cost of £800.